Frequently Asked Questions

 In the Lighthouse:

-Curt Bunting and Wanton Chase Rooms: coffee maker, microwave oven, hot plate, small refrigerator and bathroom (no shower) shared by guests.
+Museum First Floor: coffee maker, microwave oven, hot plate, small refrigerator and bathroom (no indoor shower – see outdoor shower info below).

-The Keeper’s Apartment has a private, fully equipped, kitchen and bathroom facilities with shower.
+The Keeper’s Apartment has a private, fully equipped, kitchen and bathroom facilities with indoor shower.

-There is no electricity or bathroom facility, guests must use the outdoor toilet facility.
+There is no electricity or attached bathroom facility, guests must use the outdoor toilet facility.
 A functioning wood stove is available for use.
 Make sure to bring your own bundle of firewood.

-We provide the following to our overnight guests: bed linens, pillows, bath towels (for all rooms), paper towels and cleaning supplies, pots & pans for cooking (Lighthouse rooms only), and propane & tools for the outdoor grills.
-Refrigeration is limited to the Keeper’s apartment and a small refridgerator shared on the first floor of the lighthouse.
+We provide the following to our overnight guests: Bed linens, pillows, bath towels (for all rooms), paper towels and cleaning supplies, pots & pans for cooking (Keeper’s Apartment & Museum First Floor rooms only), and propane & tools for the outdoor grills.
+Refrigeration is limited to the Keeper’s apartment and a small refridgerator for Museum First Floor guests.
 All guests are required to bring their own food, as there is none available on the island, as well as coolers and ice.

 There are three gas powered grills guests can use during your stay.
 Cooking utensils are available.

 We advise guests to bring dinner paper products to help with water conservation.
-There are dishes / drinkware / silverware provided for the guests staying in the lighthouse.
+There are dishes / drinkware / silverware provided for the guests staying in the Keeper’s Apartment and Museum First Floor ONLY.
 We have a carry in carry out trash policy.

 Can we build a campfire on the beach?
 To protect the wildlife refuge and bird nesting habitat, RILF limits campfires to the fire pit located on the beach along the pathway from the dock.
 Guests are welcome to bring their own firewood to use in the fire pit.
 Please use safety precautions when using the fire pit.

 Outdoor Bathrooms and Shower

-There are two bathroom facilities on the grounds and an outdoor shower with a solar heated shower for guests staying in the Curt Bunting, Wanton Chase, Foghorn Building and Barracks rooms can share.
+There are two bathroom facilities on the grounds and an outdoor shower with a solar heated shower for guests staying in the Museum First Floor, Foghorn Building, and Barracks rooms.

 Getting Off the Island During Your Stay